 RPA can also be used to extract shipment information from an incoming email request.
 Bots can collect details like pickup and drop-off points, desired delivery time and other pertinent information.
 They can also pick an appropriate delivery slot and schedule the shipments automatically by logging into the desired portal.
 This way RPA helps to improve service and customer experience.

-RPA can help to streamline support operations by automating processes like data entry, searching and sorting data, downloading attachments, form processing and email communication.
+RPA can help to streamline support operations by automating processes like data entry, searching and sorting data, downloading attachments, form processing, and email communication.
 This reduces the scope of errors along with the time required to resolve a complaint.

 Empower your supply chain with RPA

-By using RPA for supply chain operations, businesses can improve their efficiency, enhance cycle times and reduce shipping delays.
+By using RPA in supply chain management, businesses can improve their efficiency, enhance cycle times and reduce shipping delays.
 It also provides long-term value by improving vendor, customer and employee satisfaction.
 Even RPA integration with ERP systems can help supply chain providers to automate some of their key processes.
 Therefore, enterprises should plan to use RPA in their supply chain and logistics processes as early as possible.

 Moreover, they need to have an end-to-end approach regarding RPA implementation, as it will help to achieve the desired results.
 In case, you are searching for an RPA implementation partner or need consultation, you can get in touch with our experts.